 You might have one of those life-loving adorable pups who can’t get enough of driving.
 Then again, you may have a pet who prefers seeing the world from beneath their paws as they cover their head.
 Either way, provide a comfy spot for your pet to sit, relax, and possibly hide.
 Carriers provide security and comfort, depending on the size of the carrier and the size of your pet.
 They can be secured to the back seat floor or the seat itself.
 If your pet feels they must be in the front seat with you, a carrier is best for safety’s sake.
 Otherwise, most pets make do with a large and cozy blanket spread out over the back seat.
 Pet hammocks are also available and can be strung up from the neck rests.

 Put Together a Pet Kit

 Hopefully, your car already has a road emergency kit equipped with jumper cables, road flares, a first aid kit, a blanket, and the like.
 Now you need to pack a pet emergency kit!
-A properly fitted kit requires pet food and emergency water and receptacles from which they can eat and drink, prescription drugs, cloths, and paper towels, spray cleaner, favorite toys, a comb, and brush, shampoo for dirty emergencies, and bags for disposing of waste.
+A properly fitted kit requires pet food, emergency water, and receptacles from which they can eat and drink.
+Also include prescription drugs, cloths, paper towels, spray cleaner, favorite toys, a comb, brush, shampoo for dirty emergencies, and bags to dispose of waste.
 Be prepared for messy back seat accidents and take care of them immediately.